agirbau/agirbau.github.io/_pages/cv.md

 Other
 ======
-I love sports and music.
+I love sports, music, and table games.
 Hit me if you are around Tokyo for a match of Volleyball or Soccer, or a improv. session (I play guitar and sing occasionally).

 Won a competition for amateur theater representing an adaptation of Ten little Indians by Agatha Christie.